miladvafaieenezhad/msvsdwcomp/week 0/sim/6/Readme.md

-Outputs for Align.
+Outputs of Align.
 Also see [here](https://github.com/miladvafaieenezhad/msvsdwcomp/tree/main/week%200)